Coding Conventions

 - Naming must be done so that name itself is enough to know what it represents on a screen, without opening screen every time to check

-is not a good name since it doesn't have enough info on what this button links to — it should be something likechangeEmailButton
+linkButtonis not a good name since it doesn't have enough info on what this button links to — it should be something likechangeEmailButton, even if this is the only button on the screen

 - Global namespace should be used only for reusable, generic translations.
 Email is translated as Email, OK is translated as OK